faberuser/kings-raid-daily/README.md

 ##### To end process, open `Task Manager` and end `task adb.exe` and `kings-raid-daily-background.exe`

 #### Note:
-- If LoH is enabled: Make sure that the emulator(s) has been closed at least once after the script done the previous one before ran the new task to make sure auto LoH run normally
+- If `LoH (League of Honor)` is enabled: Make sure that the emulator(s) has been closed at least once after the script done the previous one before ran the new task to make sure auto LoH run normally
 - If the script can't find your emulator, try to restart your emulator and try again
 - Please don't touch anything or start a new emulator/use adb while the script is running
 - If you see the script stuck or stop for more than 1 minute, thats mean there is some problem with the script, you can open an issue on [Github](https://github.com/faber6/kings-raid-daily)